deeplearningcafe/animespeechdataset/README.md

 We need to normalize the path of the audio when sending to the API

 The common and config part should be included in the src probably, as there is an error when importing.

+There is an error that when creating the dialogs, it only takes the character wroten, not the (可能) as well.